rabbibotton/clog/README.md

 STATUS: CLOG 1.4 and CLOG Builder 1.4 released.

-CLOG is actually based on GNOGA, a framework I wrote for Ada in 2013 and used in commercial production code for the last 9+ years, i.e. the techniques CLOG uses are solid and proven.
+CLOG is actually based on GNOGA, a framework I wrote for Ada in 2013 and used in commercial production code for the last 9+ years.
+CLOG itself is already used in commerical products, corporate websites, and other opensource projects.

 CLOG is being actively extended with tools and custom controls daily but the core API is stable and proven.
 Check the github discussion boards for the